bzshang/AFSDK-Rx/README.md

 # AFSDK-Rx
-Implementation of Rx.NET for AF SDK
+Library for using Rx.NET in AF SDK

 ## AFDataPipeExtensions